Introduction: A-Frame Coop Design

 These four birds (two daisy marsh, a pearl and a standard) were forced to live in the shack shown in the back ground of these early photos.
 They were raised in the Broadmoor neighborhood of New Orleans.

-The original lean to is a basic as it gets but provided them with safe, functional housing.
-The laying box and roosting poll were all they really needed and on most nights the door was left open.
+The original lean-to is a basic as it gets but provided them with safe, functional housing.
+The laying box and roosting pole were all they really needed and on most nights the door was left open.
 Predators weren't a concern.

 Step 2: Redesigned Coop: Overview

-The redesigned coop was lighter, easier to clean and provided more space.
-It was also easier to build.
+The goal for this design was to create a lighter, easier to clean coop that and provided more space.
+It was also easier to build than the initial bulky coop.

 - A-frame structure